 Stella was a communicant of Guardian Angel Parish until its closing then becoming a regular worshipper at St. Anne's Church of Good Shepherd Parish.

 She is survived by a daughter Lucille and husband Gerry Pelchat, two granddaughters Michelle and husband Chris Nailon, Jennifer and husband Mike Wagner.
 Stella also leaves three great-grandchildren, Megan and Zachary Nailon and Kaelem Wagner.
 Stella is survived by one sister Leona Albert and many nieces and nephews.

 Over the years, Stella saw the loss of her husband Paul, parents Remi and Marie, two brothers Adelard and Gerard and seven sisters, Claire, Cecile, Regina, Mary Jane, Simmone and Annie.

-A Mass of Christian Burial will be celebrated at 10 a.m.
-Friday, January 16 at St. Anne Church of Good Shepherd Parish in Berlin.
-Burial will be at Mt.
-Calvary Cemetery in Berlin.
+A Mass of Christian Burial will be held at 1 p.m.
+Saturday, February 28 at St. Anne Church of Good Shepherd Parish in Berlin.
+Burial will be at St. Kieran Cemetery, Berlin.